Dhaval-Jotaneeya/python-software-memory-uploader/README.md

 - View repository contents
 - Upload images with automatic thumbnail generation
 - Delete repositories
+- **GitHub Pages publishing with real-time build status tracking**
 - Modern dark theme UI
 - Responsive grid layout
 - Progress tracking for uploads

+## GitHub Pages Features

+The application includes advanced GitHub Pages functionality:

+- **Automatic Publishing**: Publish your image galleries directly to GitHub Pages
+- **Real-time Build Tracking**: Monitor the build process in real-time with status updates
+- **Build Status Indicator**: Visual indicator showing current build status (building, completed, failed, etc.)
+- **Manual Status Check**: Check build status manually at any time
+- **Automatic Notifications**: Get notified when your site is ready to view
+- **Direct Site Access**: Open your published site directly from the application

+### Build Status Tracking

+When you publish to GitHub Pages, the application will:

+1. Upload your gallery content to the repository
+2. Start monitoring the build process automatically
+3. Show real-time status updates in the progress bar and status indicator
+4. Notify you when the build completes successfully
+5. Provide the live URL for your published gallery

+The build tracker will monitor for up to 5 minutes and provide detailed status information including:
+- ✅ Build completed successfully
+- 🔄 Site is currently building
+- ❌ Build failed with error details
+- ⏳ Build not started yet
+- ⏰ Build check timed out

 ## Requirements